Snowy Valleys Always In Season

-This region of contrasts encompasses Australia’s highest mountains in the east, and stretches towards the fertile plains of the Riverina in the west.
+The Snowy Valleys are a region full of contrasts.
+They encompass Australia’s highest mountain ranges in the east and stretch towards the fertile Plains of Riverina to the west.

-During the Christmas period the shores of Blowering Dam are dotted with campers, and otherwise secluded spots in Kosciuszko National Park become mini-villages filled with holiday-makers.
-In January, the Tumut Cycle Classic sees riders from across NSW, ACT, and Victoria experience the sensational views of Tumut and surrounds while raising money for the local hospital.
+During Christmas, the Blowering Dam shores are filled with campers and the Kosciuszko National Park’s otherwise remote spots become mini-villages crowded with tourists.
+The Tumut Cycle Classic in January brings together riders from NSW, ACT and Victoria to experience the stunning views of Tumut, while also raising money for local hospitals.